idvorkin/idvorkin.github.io/_d/taxes.md

 ### Stock options

 I keep getting these words confused, here are my notes in case they are helpful to others.
 For these examples assume today a stock is 100$, and your options are for 30 days.
+In our example we'll buy 1 option, but the standard size is 100 options.

+#### Sell a Put Option

+You guarantee to "buy at a particular price".
+You will be given a low amount of money to guarantee you'll buy at a particular price.
+This lets you make money if a stock rises.

+Imagine you sell a put for 1$, for a strike price of 100$.

+If the stock goes to 90$ in 30 days, the "put will be exercised", and you'll need to buy the stock for 100$.
+As a result, you'll end buying  the stock for 100$ instead of 90$ which is the market price.
+This means you bought stock for an extra 10$ (recall the stock is worth 90$ today), but since you were paid 1$ for the put it ended up **costing you 9$**.

+If the stock goes up to 120$, the buyer don't want to sell you the stock at 100$ (they'd lose 20$), so they let the put expire.
+This lets you **gain 1$** over the price of the stock.

 #### Buy a Put Option